suhasagg/Photosynthesis-Dorahacks-web3-competition-winner/prototypesindev/adserversmartcontract/README.md

 Data-Driven Insights: The wealth of data generated from creative testing and user interactions provides deep insights into consumer behavior and preferences 🔍, aiding in the development of future campaigns and marketing strategies. 📊

+Achieve the best organic CPM, CTR, and Engagement Time with a component of nostalgia 🕰️.
+Campaigns get sorted according to the calendar 📅, and users can view them whenever they desire, saving advertisers costs and eliminating campaign expiry date hassles at no extra cost.
+Campaigns get archived in the mobile app 📱 and can be reviewed by users at any point in the future depending on the IAB taxonomy of the campaign. 📚🔍 This system ensures that every ad has its time to shine, again and again, bringing back cherished memories and maximizing user engagement!! 🌟💬🔄

 ```